 With these precautions, while bending over during pregnancy, you may practice some safe body postures also at that time.

 A good posture for pregnant women can help to reduce aches and pains, and at the same time, it will reduce the strain on your back.
 Posture refers to the way you stand, sleep, sit, and drive.
 Here are some expert tips for it:

-While driving, Use support for your back and keep your knees with your hips or higher level.
-Adjust your seat in a comfortable manner so that your belly should at least 10 inches away from the steering of your car.
 As discussed above, bending over during pregnancy is safe, and in no way will squish or harm your baby.
 However, in the later stages of pregnancy, it is advisable to exercise some degree of caution so that you do not fall off and hurt yourself.
 Happy Pregnancy!

 Yes, as long as you follow the right form.
 Have a professional teach you the exercises.
 This will avoid wrong postures.